VPC Peering Connection Configuration

 https://console.aws.amazon.com

-• Destination - The CIDR range of your VPG.
-If not previously noted, this range can be found in the VPG overview table under VPG IP Address Range.
-For example: 100.64.0.0/10.
+• Destination - The VPG IP Address Range.
+If you have not already recorded this value, this range can be found in the VPG overview table under VPG IP Address Range.
+For example, 100.64.0.0/10.

 • Target - pcx-xxxxxxxx.
 The Target option tells the VPC that traffic returning to the VPG should be routed using the selected Peering Connection.
 As you type pcx, the approved Peering Connection should appear automatically.